 If you enter Mexico as a tourist or temporary resident and bring your own car with you, you might have acquired a TIP (Temporary Import Permit) that is exclusively associated with your vehicle’s unique identification numbers.

-The TIP is issued as a sticker that is placed on the windscreen of your vehicle demonstrating that its presence in Mexico is legal.
+The TIP is issued to demonstrate that your vehicle’s presence in Mexico is legal.
 The TIP is administered by Banjercito and is valid for a long as your tourist permit (a maximum of 180 days), or for as long as you hold a current Residente Temporal visa (maximum 4 years).

 TIP stickers are being phased out in lieu of electronic TIPs, but if your car has a sticker you must surrender this to Mexican Customs (Aduana) which proves that you exported the vehicle, unless you plan to re-enter Mexico with the same vehicle while the TIP is still valid, in which case you can apply for the Retorno Parcial procedure at the border and use this to exit and re-enter with the same car while its TIP remains valid.
 If you do not have a sticker, you must stop at the customs house at the border to cancel the electronic TIP to prove you exported the vehicle.

 A number of people have written to us asking what they should do if they forget to surrender the TIP when they drive out Mexico to the USA or Belize and don’t plan to return.
 If you don’t surrender the TIP for cancellation at the border, or don’t apply the Retorno Parcial procedure, as far as the Mexican authorities are concerned you still have that car in Mexico.
 There are two ways to cancel your TIP if you left Mexico without surrendering it: